Tawfic-AB/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5- A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

-6- A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line, using only the putchar function twice.
+6- A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line, using only the putchar function twice, and without char varibles.

+7- A C program that prints the lowercase alphabet in reverse, followed by a new line, using only the putchar function twice.